gj262/thewatertemp/README.md

 ## To Do

-* A bit of color would be nice
+- A bit of color would be nice
-* Something for larger screens (maybe side by side N station viewing)
+- Something for larger screens (maybe side by side N station viewing)
-* Better error and loading handling
-* Maybe some caching
+- Maybe some caching
-* Search/Filter stations -v- the select/options

-## Why?

-For more on the mechanics...